strowk/mcp-k8s-go/CONTRIBUTING.md

 If you find a bug or have a feature request, please open an issue in Github.
 If you are able to provide test to reproduce the issue, that would be very helpful.
 See further testing guidelines below.

+If you would like to help and want ideas for what to work on, please check the issues labelled as [help wanted](https://github.com/strowk/mcp-k8s-go/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22help%20wanted%22).

 ## Coding

 This project uses Go modules, so you should be able to clone the repository to any location on your machine.